Avant Browser: What you need to know

-The Avant Browser is an internet browser that performs pretty well but doesn’t have as many features as others.
+The Avant Browser is an browser that performs pretty well but doesn’t have as many features as others, mean it fails to make our best web browser list.
 It also takes a bit longer than average to navigate to webpages.
 You can use this browser on its own or as an add-on to Internet Explorer in case you want features no longer being updated by Microsoft.
 Because it uses the same programming source code as Internet Explorer, it looks very similar, making it a good alternative if you are running an older version of Windows that isn’t compatible with Microsoft Edge.

 Avant Browser automatically updates itself both as a standalone browser and as an add-on, which is important since out-of-date software, including web browsers, is an easy way for malware and hackers to access your computer.

 You can have multiple browser tabs open at once.
 Avant Browser also has a convenient undo feature you can use to reopen a site when you accidentally close the tab it was in.
 While testing, we noticed this web browser tends to freeze quite a bit – we had to shut down and restart it often.
 However, it has a session restore feature, so the tabs that are open when it shuts down pop up when you reopen the browser.